How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 Once you get the idea down, it becomes incredibly easy to manage whole processes and workflows.
 Imagine writing a blog post in a similar fashion (especially if other team members are involved, as you can assign roles to each of the items):

 Blog posts, podcast episodes—you name it, this will organize it.
 No matter what project management tool you end up using though, you need to use something.
 Try Trello out if you need to start somewhere.
-It may not fit what what you need, and like I said there are several other options out there for you—but
+It may not fit what you need, and like I said there are several other options out there for you—but

 This may be the weirdest app of the bunch, because this is how I use it:

 That’s me, in my “meditation chair” in my office (which is just a regular chair, but that’s where I meditate), wearing an electronic brain sensing headband called a Muse.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 (And yes, I took a selfie with my eyes closed, lol.)